 The Hudson River Portfolio-A Beginning for the Hudson River School—Exhibit features a suite of famous aquatints made between 1821 and 1825 and published in New York City, The Hudson River Portfolio.
 The images were for a subscription-based venture and contain 20 hand-colored prints, each about 20 by 30 inches and depicts an iconic view along the river from north of Troy south to Governor’s Island.
 The exhibit is augmented with a bound copy of the entire Portfolio and ceramics depicting Portfolio views.
 For more information: Boscobel House & Gardens, (845) 265-3638.

-Now through September 1 in Ticonderoga, New York:
+Now through November 7 in New York, New York:

 |LATER THIS MONTH|

 s September 12 in Thomaston, Maine: At Henry’s Table